 - Renal mass.
 Multiple consultants involved.
 No CNS assigned until tissue diagnosis.
 Did have surgery and doing well.
 Question is how to support these patients prior to diagnosis.
-This family are from a surgery and are very angst.
+This family are from a proposed information reduced by USI and are very angest.